Please ensure Javascript is enabled for purposes of website accessibility

 This flicked a switch, and he was more engaged after that.
 Catherine discussed with him how to properly use each inhaler and that they were for different things.
 The appointment helped him to see the need for maintenance therapy.
 Together they decided on a plan that wold work for him.

-When Liam’s asthma was reviewed in a seperate Same Day Access appointment, Liam was taking managing his asthma more seriously.
+When Liam’s asthma was reviewed in a separate Same Day Access appointment, Liam was taking managing his asthma more seriously.

 “I did not realise Asthma was so serious until you told me that – no one has ever said that to me before – I make sure I take my inhalers as you told me and I make sure my Mam gets my new ones before they run out.”